Abu Yusuf Yaqub ibn Abd al-Haqq

 Abu Yusuf Yaqub ibn Abd al-Haqq (أَبُو يُوسُف يَعقُوب بن عَبد الحَقّ) (c.
-1212 – 20 March 1286) was a Marinid ruler of Morocco.
+1212 – 20 March 1286) was a Marinid ruler.
 He was the fourth son of Marinid founder Abd al-Haqq, and succeeded his brother Abu Yahya in 1258.
 He died in 1286.
 He was the son of Abd al-Haqq I and Oum el-Iman bint Ali el-Bethary, a Zenata woman.
 Some sources add her mother to be known as Oum el Youm and a daughter of a Zenata clan leader of the Tafersit region.

-History
+Biography

 The Marinids had been fighting the Almohads for supremacy over Morocco since the 1210s.
-At the time of Abu Yahya's death in July, 1258, the Marinids were installed in Fez and controlled eastern and northern Morocco, the Almohads reduced to the southerly districts around their capital, Marrakech.
+At the time of Abu Yahya's death in July, 1258, the Marinids were installed in Fez and controlled eastern and northern Morocco, the Almohads reduced to the southerly districts around their capital, Marrakesh.
 Although Abu Yahya had designated his son as successor in Fez, Abu Yusuf Yaqub, then a governor in Taza, managed, with only a little difficulty, to displace his nephew and get himself acknowledged as emir of the Marinids.

 In September, 1260, in a surprise attack, a Christian naval force from Spain, probably Castilian, landed on the Atlantic coast of Morocco and seized the city of Salé.
 Abu Yusuf retook the city after a fourteen-day siege.
 It was the first known direct encounter between the Marinids and the Christian powers of the Iberian Peninsula.
 Abu Yusuf decided against a retaliatory raid, and instead focused on reducing the Almohad resistance in the south.